aimeos/aimeos-laravel/README.md

 If you want to set up a new application or test Aimeos, we recommend the [Aimeos shop application](https://github.com/aimeos/aimeos).
-It will install a complete shop system including demo data for a quick start without the need to follow the steps described in this readme:
+It will install a complete shop system using the **last LTS version** including demo data for a quick start without the need to follow the steps described in this readme:

 ```
 composer create-project aimeos/aimeos myshop